 It’s worth noting that married couples have to have both of their statuses be “first-time.”
 If one of you already bought a house or have an interest in a primary home, withdrawing from a Roth IRA won't make much sense.

-There are still factors that may influence your decision to withdraw from your Roth IRA for a house payment.
+There are many factors that may influence your decision to withdraw from your Roth IRA for a house payment.
 Here’s what you should think about when deciding on sourcing your down payment.

 Will This Impact Your Retirement?